 WFSU Television Celebrates the Day it Went on the Air

-A man standing behind a film camera that says Channel 11
+A man standing behind a camera that says Channel 11

-A WFSU Crew member uses a film camera on location in the early days of WFSU
+A WFSU Crew member uses a camera in the early days of WFSU-TV

 TV transmitter tower stands tall above a forest next to road.,